 Everyone can get COVID-19, no matter what your age.
 However, individuals who are elderly, over the age of 60 or have underlying health issues are at greater risk for complications.
 Underlying health issues include diabetes, hypertension, heart disease, chronic respiratory disease, COPD, and emphysema.
 If you are in a high-risk group, you should take extra precautions with social distancing.
 Grandparents should remain apart from their grandchildren at this time.

 How do I reduce my risk of exposure to COVID-19?

 Remember that some people without symptoms may be able to spread the virus.
 Practice social distancing, keeping 6 feet of distance between yourself and people who don't live in your household.
 Wear a face covering in public settings and when around people who don't live in your household, especially when other social distancing measures are difficult to maintain.
 Wash your hands often with soap and water for at least 20 seconds, especially after you have been in a public place.
 When soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.
 Avoid touching your eyes, nose, and mouth with unwashed hands.

 How do I get a COVID-19 test?

 If you have symptoms contact your doctor and they will determine if you need to be tested for COVID-19 and advise you how to proceed.
-Unfortunately, there are not enough tests nationally or in Michigan for every person to be tested.
-But we're working with officials to address that shortage so that people who are exhibiting symptoms can be tested.

 Click here for more information regarding COVID-19 testing.